 Advertising deals with people's feelings and emotions.
 It includes understanding of the psychology of the buyer, his motives, attitudes, as well as the influences on him such as his family and reference groups, social class and culture.
-In order to increase the advertisements persuasiveness, advertisers use many types of extensions of behavioral sciences to marketing and buying behavior.
+In order to increase the advertisements persuasiveness, advertisers use many types of extensions of behavioural sciences to marketing and buying behaviour.
 One such extension is the theory of cognitive dissonance.
-The purpose of advertising can be to create a cognitive dissonance to generate a favorable response from the buyer toward a product or a concept.
+The purpose of advertising can be to create a cognitive dissonance to generate a favourable response from the buyer toward a product or a concept.

 Please join StudyMode to read the full document